johndoe31415/ratched/README.md

                         point number) that ratched waits for the client to provide its ClientHello before giving up.
 The default is 1.0 secs.
-  --reject-unknown-traffic
-                        By default, ratched first tries to read a valid ClientHello from the client.
-If that fails (for example, because the client is not trying to perform a TLS handshake), traffic is routed unmodified.
-If this option is specified, unrecognized (non-TLS) traffic is not forwarded unmodified, but the connection is closed instead.
-  --default-no-intercept
-                        The default actions for hosts that have not been explicitly specified is to intercept the connection.
-                        This option changes it so that by default, traffic will be routed unmodified unless explicit interception is requested.
-  --default-client-cert-request
-                        Request by default for clients to provide a client certificate by use of the CertificateRequest TLS message.
-If a connecting client provides one, it will be replaced either by a forged counterpart (with all the metadata copied from the original) or by the default client certificate (if that option was specified) when connecting to the actual target.
-  --default-client-cert certfile:keyfile[:cafile]
-                        If a connecting default client sends a client certificate, do not forge the metadata of that certificate to connect to the actual TLS server, but always present this client certificate and key.
-                        Optionally can also include a third parameter that specifies the client certificate chain to be sent to the server.
-All files need to be in PEM format.
   --mark-forged-certificates
                         Include an OU=ratched entry to the subjects of all created certificates (including dynamically forged